fommil/fpmortals/manuscript/complete.md

   Task.fromFuture(fa)(ExecutionContext.global): Task[String]
 ~~~~~~~~

-We can't pass around raw `Future`, because it eagerly evaluates, so must always
+We cannot pass around raw `Future`, because it eagerly evaluates, so must always
 be constructed inside a safe block.

 Note that the `ExecutionContext` is **not** `implicit`, contrary to the